shopware/docs/guides/hosting/installation-updates/composer.md

 # Versioning and Dependencies

 {% hint style="danger" %}
-This setup is no longer the recomended way to manage a Shopware installation.
+This setup is no longer the recommended way to manage a Shopware installation.
 Please refer to our [Flex-guide](../../installation/flex.md#How-do-I-migrate-from-Production-Template-to-Symfony-Flex?) on how to migrate to a symfony flex based setup.
 {% endhint %}

 ## Overview